CloudHealth/cht_api_guide/README.md

 When you retrieve data for a report, the resulting json has the following major elements, each corresponding to the report terminology provided in Terminology section:

 - “report” - the name of the report (string).
-- “dimensions” - the available dimensions (x-axis and category) for the report (array).
+- “dimensions” - the available dimensions (x-axis and category) and their members for the report (array).
 - “filters” - the selected filters for the report (array).
 - “interval” - the selected interval for the report (string).
 - “measures” - the selected measures for the report (array).